-We are a team of students, recent graduates, educators, and Syrian refugees working to provide digital access to education to those who need it most.
+We are a team of students, recent graduates, educators, and former Paper Airplanes students working to provide educational access to those who need it most.

-We received nonprofit status on December 25, 2016, and are entering the next phase of growth as an official organization.
+We received nonprofit status on December 25, 2016, and are excited to expand what we do.

 What We Do